 One very important thing that we must understand is that people, in general, don’t like change.

 People like to do things that are “conventional”.
 Breaking the regular practice isn’t very convenient.
 This is probably the biggest reason why it took some time for people to shift from store shopping to online shopping.
 But now with the era of booking cabs through apps, people were quick to follow.

 Shift to App but not to a company

-So, while people are accepting the shift to an app based booking of taxis, they have probably not been able to trust Uber completely.
+So, while people are accepting the shift to an app-based booking of taxis, they have probably not been able to trust Uber completely.
 Local taxi companies have taken the maximum advantage of this situation.
-What many local players have done is started their own taxi app.
+What many local players have done are starting their own local taxi apps.

 So, an existing fleet gets a digital medium to ensure that clients can book their services.
-Say for example, a company by the name of ABC has been operating taxis since a decade in a particular region.
+Say, for example, a company by the name of ABC has been operating taxis for a decade in a particular region.
 People call them and they make their taxis available.
 They are a trusted name and people are comfortable with their working and billing style.

 Now suddenly, Uber enters the market.
 Uber now makes many independent taxi owners capable of individually booking rides for themselves.
 The app is quite comfortable to use, but the people aren’t too sure about the drivers.
 So, what do the locals do?
 They go back to the company they are comfortable with.

 The easiest thing for an existing taxi company to do in this situation makes a taxi booking app available for their fleet as well.
 That is exactly what everyone all over the globe is doing.
 They are either building their own apps or getting their hands on a taxi app clone so that they can give their business a digital edge.
 It is a simple and practical solution for everyone to ensure that they can get a cab and a cabbie that they are familiar with.